 Purchasing a new home can be both an exciting and daunting task.
 It can be an exciting prospect since you get to start a new chapter in your life, in a new neighborhood, with new faces to meet and a new environment to adapt to.
 However, it can also be daunting since it’s a significant investment that you want to get the most out of, just like heating and electric service projects.
 However, before making a purchase, every first-time buyer should be aware of the potential problems that they may encounter when inspecting and purchasing a home.

 Sometimes, the prospective home might be offered at a price that seems too good to pass up, but there could be a lot of underlying issues.
 Always remember that purchasing a new home requires a lot of preparation and research so that you can get the most out of it.
 The same goes for the HVAC units that are installed in them.
 For first-time buyers, it might be enough that it starts and runs, but you need to be completely sure that it’s in great condition and is a proper fit for the home in which it’s installed.

-In this post, Anthony’s Air Conditioning, the leading name in HVAC installation and electrical repairs, shares a comprehensive HVAC checklist for first-time homebuyers to follow.
+In this post, Anthony's Cooling-Heating-Electrical, Inc. shares a comprehensive HVAC checklist for first-time homebuyers to follow.

 Before we start, you’ll need to take note of a few important details about the home to determine if the HVAC system is a good fit for your home.

 - How many bathrooms are there?